jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 1. People like who they listen to more than they listen to who they like.
 2. People like who they respect more than they respect who they like.

-Good leaders know that trying to be liked before you’re respected and obeyed is putting the cart before the horse.
+Great leaders know that trying to be liked before you’re respected and obeyed is putting the cart before the horse.
 They also understand that being liked doesn’t usually lead to respect, especially when there is a status difference.

-The conclusion of all of this is that to be an effective leader, you can not worry about how much your team likes you.
-It’s nice if they do, but it is inconsequential to the success of the mission.
+The conclusion is that to be an effective leader, you can not worry about how much your team likes you.
+It’s nice if they do, but it is inconsequential to the mission's success.
 It’s often a bad thing if they like you.
+Sun Tzu elaborates by saying:

 When the people you’re in charge of like you too much, they become attached.
 When they become attached, they start to view themselves as equal, which makes it hard for them to obey your orders.
 This leads to a need for discipline, but you become less motivated to enforce discipline because you naturally start to like them in return.

 {% twitter https://twitter.com/EdLatimore/status/1343636893704073217 %}

-In this passage, Sun Tzu is recognizing the danger of becoming too familiar with your subordinates.
+In this passage, Sun Tzu recognizes the danger of becoming too familiar with your subordinates.
 Anyone who’s ever been in the military recognizes this structure today, as there is no fraternizing between officers and enlisted men or between non-commissioned officers and lower enlisted.

-Now, this is not to say that you should go out of your way to be unlikable.
-That’s a recipe for failure also.
+This is not to say that you should go out of your way to be unlikable.
+That’s a recipe for failure, also.
 As a team leader, you should make the best decisions to lead your team members to success.
 Their feelings towards you aren’t unimportant.
 They’re just none of your concern.

 Your concern is order and effectiveness.
-If you do this while treating everyone with respect, you will be respected as well, which naturally leads to being liked anyway.
+If you do this while treating everyone with respect, you will also be respected, which naturally leads to being liked anyway.

-## How to plan for a conflict
+## The Art of War shows you how to prepare for conflict

 ![sun tzu art of war quotes &quot;The art of war teaches us to rely not on the likelihood of the enemy’s not coming, but on our own readiness to receive him; not on the chance of his not attacking, but rather on the fact that we have made our position unassailable.&quot;](/assets/images/posts/how-to-plan-for-conflict.png){: width="810" height="810"}